jamf/ol/api/Resources for Jamf API developers.md

 ## Developing Automation Solutions

-Increasingly, organizations prefer to implement IT operations via code or configuration rather than making changes directly in an application GUI.
+An increasing number of organizations prefer to implement changes via code or configuration definition files rather than letting a human make changes directly in an application GUI console.
 In this approach, a desired state is defined, typically in a YAML file or another well-structured format, and the file is comitted to a GIT branch and a pull request is submitted.
 A review and approval workflow is followed and the change is merged to a branch where an automated action implements the change in Jamf Pro via an API.
 These techniquest can also be used to move a change through test and user acceptance testing before a change is applied to an entire fleet.

 **Jamf Pro Actions for Apple Shortcuts**